sverx/devkitSMS/assets2banks/README.md

 # other assets (ungrouped)
 asset2 (palette).bin
 :overwrite 0 0x00
+:alias BGpalette
-# 'asset2 (palette).bin' the zero-indexed element of the array will be set to 0x00
+# the zero-indexed element of the array will be set to 0x00, and the array will be called BGpalette instead of asset2__palette__bin

 asset2 (tiles).psgcompr
 asset3 (tilemap).bin
 :format unsigned int
 :modify OR 0 16 0x1000
 # 'asset3 (tilemap).bin' first 16 elements (starting from 0) will be ORed with 0x1000 bit mask

+useless_file.bin
+:ignore
+# 'useless_file.bin' will be ignored

 asset4.bin
 :format unsigned int